dslab-agrobot/AgRobot/watering record/Readme.txt

-This directory saves and updates the record of potato-watering pr 3 days.
+This directory saves and updates the record of potato-watering per 3 days.